ctmrbio/BACTpipe/docs/source/running.rst

 When BACTpipe is run like this, it by default assumes you want to run everything locally, on the current machine.
-Since we didn't specify the paths to the sketches for mash screen or the adapters for BBDuk, BACTpipe will detect this and download the missing reference files.
-They can be specified using ``--mashscreen_database`` and ``--bbduk_adapters`` for future runs, or by adding the paths to a configuration file (see more details about configuration files below).
+Since we didn't specify the paths to the sketches for mash screen, BACTpipe will detect this and download the missing reference file.
+The mash screen reference sketches can be specified using ``--mashscreen_database``, and if the user wants to use other references for BBDuk, the reference file can be specified with the ``--bbduk_adapters`` argument.
+Another way of changing these parameters is by adding the paths to a configuration file (see more details about configuration files below).

-Note thatBACTpipe is capable of running on practically any machine, ranging from laptops to powerful multicore machines to high-performance computing (HPC) clusters.
+Note that BACTpipe is capable of running on practically any machine, ranging from laptops to powerful multicore machines to high-performance computing (HPC) clusters.